vaibhav-gitops/gm-web-cp/src/pages/docs/getting_started_ecs.md

 The `rolling-nginx-svc` has tasks attached to a public subnet and public IP is enabled.
 So you can access the public IP of the task and see the text `It Works` from `httpd` container instead of the `NGINX welcome message`.
 This will confirm that the rolling deployment has successfully completed.

-You can also get a list of the deployments and their status details using the `gmctl` commands.
+You can also get a list of the deployments and their status details at http://localhost:3000/deployments/ecs or using the `gmctl` commands.
 The first command gives a list of the deployments.

  ```bash
  gmctl deployment ecs get -r $GM_DEMO_REPO_URL